decred/dcrdocs/docs/advanced/contributing.md

 ## Go

-For projects using Go, you can follow this procedure.  dcrd will be used as the example.
-This assumes you already have go1.6 or newer installed and a working `$GOPATH`.
+For projects using Go, ensure you have either the latest Go release or the one prior installed, and a working $GOPATH.
+All Go code for Decred runs on N and N-1 releases of Go, and all Go code changes must be compliant for both.

+Below is an example procedure for dcrd.

 ### One time setup
 - Fork dcrd on GitHub